Wind Energy Grid Integration Research

 Researchers study grid integration of wind energy to better understand how variable generation resources such as wind impact the grid and how to increase the percentage of wind energy generation in the United States' energy portfolio.

-NREL's grid integration analysts work with the U.S. Department of Energy, university researchers, independent system operators, and regional transmission organizations to provide the system characterization data and models that empower electric power system operators to more efficiently manage wind grid system integration.
+NREL's wind energy grid integration analysts work with the U.S. Department of Energy, university researchers, independent system operators, and regional transmission organizations to provide the system characterization data and models that empower electric power system operators to more efficiently manage wind power grid system integration.

-Using NREL's 7-megavolt amperes controllable grid interface, researchers can test wind turbines offline from the grid, verify compliance with standards, and provide grid operators with the performance information they need for a fraction of the time and cost it would take to test a turbine in the field.
+Using NREL's 7-megavolt amperes controllable grid interface, researchers can validate wind turbines offline from the grid, verify compliance with standards, and provide grid operators with the performance information they need for a fraction of the time and cost it would take to validate a turbine in the field.

 Resource Characterization, Forecasting, and Maps